toddway/FeedRead/README.md

 To generate Objective-C files for the core module

-1. set the j2objcHome path in [the core build.gradle](core/build.gradle)
+1. set your j2objcHome path in [the core build.gradle](core/build.gradle)
 2. run `./gradlew core:j2objcCompile`
 3. find the generated files in [./core/build/j2objc](core/build/j2objc)